 Determine a public health topic to explore that expands upon knowledge and skills gained from the MPH program.
 Discuss ideas with your faculty instructor, and, with faculty input, you'll finalize your topic.

 Through the project, you'll demonstrate five MPH competencies: one that focuses on diversity, health equity or cultural competence, two others on foundational competencies, and two concentration-specific competencies.
 Your course instructor will approve the competencies you will address at the beginning of the semester.

-Through the 630 Culminating Project course, you will:
+Through the 630 Culminating Project course:

 Your faculty instructor will approve your presentation format, which can be:

-If you complete your project in the Spring, you can also choose to present at the UB School of Public Health and Health Professions Perry Poster Event held annually in April.
+If you complete your project in Spring, you can also choose to present at the UB School of Public Health and Health Professions Perry Poster Event held annually in April.

-You can learn more about the Culminating Project in the MPH Student Resources portal in UB Learns (for current students), and from your MPH program director, faculty advisor or 630 Culminating Project course instructor.
+Learn more about the Culminating Project in the MPH Student Resources portal in UB Learns (for current students), and from your MPH program director, faculty advisor or 630 Culminating Project course instructor.

 Publish your MPH field training experience or Culminating Project through the Journal of Public Health Student Capstones (JPHSC).